 Choose the Honor Code and there are rewards.
-In The Daily, look for the convenience store option.
+In The Weekly, look for the convenience store option.
 Get your “Early bird” bonus, or your “Bell to bell” bonus.
 Beware fraudulent claims!
 There are also “Early bird bogus” and “Bell to bell bogus” items.

 Be honest.
 Claim your loot.
 Level up.